Rostyn Griffiths: Perth Glory (2014–2015)

 On 23 January 2014 it was announced that Griffiths returned to the A-League, signing with Perth Glory.

 On 4 December 2014, Griffiths scored his first goal of the 2014–15 season against Sydney FC in the 84th minute before Andy Keogh scored in the 86th minute to earn a late 2–1 comeback.

 Roda JC

-On 26 July 2015, Perth Glory released Griffiths to allow him to sign a two-year deal with newly promoted Eredivise club Roda JC.
+On 26 July 2015, Perth Glory released Griffiths to allow him to sign a two-year deal with newly promoted Eredivisie club Roda JC.
 Following struggles for game-time, Griffiths left Roda JC after one season on 19 April 2016.

 Perth Glory (2016–2017)

 On 24 July 2016, Griffiths returned once more to the A-League, signing a two-year deal with Perth Glory after trialling with them on their Philippines Tour.
 On 2 October 2016, he was announced as captain of the club.

 Pakhtakor Tashkent

 On 1 August 2017, Perth Glory announced that Griffiths would be leaving the club with immediate effect to join Uzbek League side Pakhtakor Tashkent.
 Griffiths left Pakhtakor in May 2018, citing family reasons.